Preventing Falls in the Hospital

 - Tell your doctor or nurse if medicines make you dizzy or if you feel weak or light-headed.
 If you feel this way, don't try to get up on your own.
 Call the nurse for help.

 - If you are on crutches or have other problems that make walking difficult, call the nurse for help getting out of bed.
 Don't try to do it on your own until you feel confident.

-- Before getting out of bed, sit up first and count to 10 before you stand up.
+- Before you get out of bed, sit up first.
+Count to 10 before you stand up.

 - If you regularly wear eyeglasses, make sure to put them on before you get out of bed.